tournament-js/typr/README.md

 typr.isFunction(el); // true iff el is a function
 ````

+Read the very short [API](https://github.com/clux/typr/master/api.md).

-### Object Caveat
+### Object Keys
-The reason for prop 3 is that Objects can masquerade othes instances like
+The reason for prop 2 is that Objects can masquerade othes instances like
-Functions, Strings, RegExps, Dates and Object.keys() will actually work on some
+Functions, Strings, RegExps, Dates.
+Object.keys() (and for-in) will actually work on some
 of these.
 This does not mean they will have interesting keys, but they sometimes
 do!